Out-Law Guide 13 min. read

 In England, the secretary of state has powers to impose a new building safety levy in respect of certain residential development in England.
 The levy, which developers will be liable for, is intended to help fund remediation works to existing residential buildings where safety defects have been identified.

-The secretary of state consulted on detailed proposals for the calculation and collection of the levy.
-The consultation closed in February 2024.
+The secretary of state consulted on detailed proposals for the calculation and collection of the levy and the levy is anticipated to come into force in autumn 2026.

-It is envisaged that the legislation will apply to buildings constructed between 1992 and 2022 that stand over 11 metres tall and that contain at least one residential unit.
+The legislation applies to buildings constructed between 1992 and 2022 that stand over 11 metres tall and that contain at least one residential unit.

 In England and Wales, MEES are in place for both the residential and commercial private rented sectors respectively – currently, a minimum EPC E rating is required.

-In December 2023, the UK government opened a consultation on technical standards for new Future Homes and Future Buildings Standards.
+In December 2023, the UK government opened a consultation on technical standards for new Future Homes and Future Buildings Standards which would operate via the Building Regulations and apply to new homes or works requiring Building Regulation consent.
 The standards proposed would apply to England only.
 The government said at the time that it planned to lay regulations to implement the standards some time in 2024 with a view to the new rules coming into force in 2025, with a 12-month transition period to then apply before they take full effect.

-Since 1 April 2024, it has been prohibited for persons applying for a building warrant in certain circumstances to use ‘direct emissions heating systems’ – systems which produce greenhouse gas emissions at point of use – to meet their space and hot water heating and cooling demand.
-Instead, the use of zero direct emissions heating (ZDEH) technologies is required.
+Since 1 April 2024, persons applying for a building warrant in Scotland are prohibited from using ‘direct emissions heating systems’ – systems which produce greenhouse gas emissions at point of use – to meet their space and hot water heating and cooling demand.
+Instead, the use of zero direct emissions heating technologies is required which includes bioenergy systems.

 The rules apply to new domestic and non-domestic buildings, as well as the conversion of existing buildings.
-They also apply to any installed heating system within the curtilage of a building – both the main heating system and any other fixed heating system for that building.
+They also apply to any installed heating system within the curtilage of a building – but just to the main heating system.
+Secondary heating can be of any type.

-The Future Homes and Building Standards consultation also outlined the government’s support for the expansion of cleaner heat networks.
+The Future Homes and Building Standards consultation for England outlined the government’s support for the expansion of cleaner heat networks.
 It said new heat networks will be an important part of the UK’s ‘net zero’ economy.

 According to the government, new homes and non-domestic buildings can be connected to existing heat networks, where that heat network produces sufficient clean heat to heat the new homes and non-domestic buildings to be added to the network.

-Under the Energy Act 2013 OFGEM was appointed as heat networks regulator in England & Wales and Scotland and the ground was laid for heat networks to require licences which would be subject to conditions on consumer protection issues such as fair pricing, required standards and carbon limits.
+Under the Energy Act 2013 OFGEM was appointed as heat networks regulator in England & Wales and Scotland and the ground was laid for heat network operators and suppliers of heat from them to require licences which would be subject to conditions on consumer protection issues such as fair pricing, required standards and carbon limits.
+Regulation is expected on this in late 2025 or in 2026.

-The government has consulted on consumer protection in relation to heat networks in England and has recently issued its response to the consultation responses.
-It is intended that customers of heat networks should enjoy the same consumer protection as they have for other utilities, The government proposes to issue further consultations during 2024 on other aspects of consumer protection with a view to legislation being in place in 2025.
+The government has consulted on consumer protection in relation to heat networks in England.
+It is intended that customers of heat networks should enjoy the same consumer protection as they have for other utilities,

 There has also been a consultation on heat network zoning in England.
 This system would involve heat network zones being identified and a zone coordinator for each zone appointing a heat network developer.
 Within zones all new buildings and some large existing buildings would be required to connect to the heat network.
 The intention is that this regime would make the development of heat networks easier to fund and help the government reach its target of 20% of heat being supplied by heat networks from 2050 – up from 3% today.